 Where you feel symptoms depends on where your spinal canal is narrowed:

-You may only be able to cover a short distance before needing to rest.
+You may only be able to cover a short distance before needing to rest due to claudication.
 This is because your spinal column is naturally more constricted while standing.
 Symptoms may be relieved by leaning forward and usually at rest, the pain stops.
 Unlike leg pain, back pain caused by spinal stenosis does not usually get worse when walking.

 You should see your GP if you have symptoms that don’t go away after a few days.